ouarrho/Ouarrho/README.md

 - If you're interested in collaborating with me on any of my projects or if you just want to chat, feel free to reach out to me via email.
 * Email: oua.oualid@gmail.com

-- I'm always happy to connect with other developers, researchers, and innovators who share my passion for using technology to make the world a better place.
+- I'm always happy to connect with other s, researchers, and innovators who share my passion for using technology to make the world a better place.

 # ❤ God Bless You All ❤